simov/markdown-viewer/firefox.md

 # Autoreload on localhost

-The `autoreload` feature is available only for content served on `localhost` and it won't work on `file:///` URLs because of CSP (Content Security Policy) limitations.
+The `autoreload` feature is available only for content served on `localhost` and it won't work on `file:///` URLs due to CSP (Content Security Policy) limitations.

-Any file server can be used locally as long as it serves the markdown files with the `text/plain` content type.
+Any file server can be used locally as long as it serves the markdown files with `text/plain` content type.

 Here is an example file server using Node.js (replace `me` with your user):